groth001/Capstone/README.md

   - Connect to the controller bypassing any authentication
   - Force the controller to be in stop cpu mode in order to prevent program execution
   - Manipulate the system time settings on the controller
+  - Manipulate the network settings on the controller
   - Manipulate variable values in the controller's program
   - Create a denial of service that prevents any communication to the controller
   - Fuzz the controller to produce unexpected behavior